exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 }
 ```

-*Note:* it is better to move complex condition into standalone clientlibrary:
+Mind that it is still better to move complex structures to a standalone client library
 ```javascript
   // project-clientlib.js
   window.MyUtils = window.MyUtils || {};